rohansrikumar/IBM-qiskit-hackathon-WoQ-2025/README.md

 #  IBM Qiskit Hackathon — World of Quantum 2025
 📍Messe München, Germany

-This repository contains the code and methodology developed by team **Cycliq** for the Qiskit quantum computing Hackathon organized by IBM Quantum, at the World of Quantum event trade fair (Messe München, June 24 to June 25, 2025).
+This repository contains the code and methodology developed by team **Cycliq** for the Qiskit quantum computing Hackathon organized by IBM Quantum, at the [World of Quantum](https://world-of-quantum.com/en/) trade fair event (Messe München, June 24 to June 25, 2025).
-The hackathon focussed on the development of custom transpiler pass routines that maps digital quantum circuits, to hardware specific physical circuits to be efficiently run on IBM hardware.
+The hackathon focussed on the development of custom [transpiler](https://docs.quantum.ibm.com/guides/transpile) pass routines that maps digital quantum circuits, to hardware specific physical circuits to be efficiently run on IBM hardware.
 Team **Cycliq** was selected as a runner up in this event for our layout traspiler pass ACLM:

 ##  Project Title: Adaptive Cyclic Layout Map (ACLM)
-**A custom transpiler pass for hardware aware mapping of periodic Two-Local Quantum circuits to IBM Quantum computing backends**
+**A custom transpiler pass for hardware aware mapping of periodic [Two-Local Quantum circuits](https://docs.quantum.ibm.com/api/qiskit/qiskit.circuit.library.TwoLocal) to IBM Quantum computing backends**

 ##  Team Members
 - Quentin Ruiz